 - Get to know the park ahead of time and identify the things you would want to do using the park map.

 Where to Stay

-The park's website has a list of lodging partners, with several hotels located in the Hot Springs area.
+There are several hotels located in the Hot Springs area.
 Examples include:

 - Lookout Point Inn offers two packages, one for four nights and the other for seven nights.
 Both packages include admission to Magic Springs & Crystal Falls, along with many other area activities.

 - Knight's Inn is another Magic Springs® partner hotel.
 The pet-friendly spot offers affordable accommodations within less than a mile from the park.

 There is a KOA Campgound only minutes from the park where you can enjoy tent and RV camping or rent cabin.
 You can fish at the campground, as well as enjoy its swimming pool and miniature golf course.
 Hop on their guest shuttle for a free ride to Magic Springs & Crystal Falls, as well as to other nearby attractions and activities.

 There is more to do in Hot Springs than just enjoying your time at Magic Springs & Crystal Falls.
 Take in all the region has to offer while you are in town!

 - Be sure to visit Hot Springs National Park, the oldest of America's national parks.
 It features hiking trails, beautiful mountain views, and 47 thermal springs.

 - The quartz crystal deposits are another big attraction in this area, which is regarded as having the one of the highest quality quartz crystal.
 There are even areas where you can mine your own quartz crystal.